Written Qualifying Examination

 CCaTS will determine your exam grade based on the written and oral exams and forward it to Mayo Clinic Graduate School of Biomedical Sciences.

-If you receive a failing grade on your exam — or the combined results of your written exam and subsequent oral exam, if applicable — you will meet with your mentor to develop a plan of remediation that addresses areas of deficiency and send it to the education specialist.
+If you receive a failing grade on your exam — or the combined results of your written exam and subsequent oral exam, if applicable — you will meet with your mentor to develop a plan of remediation that addresses areas of deficiency and send it to your education coordinator/specialist.

 CCaTS requires you to retake the exam after the period of remediation.
 It must be retaken within one year of the original exam date.